OpenRepositoriesConference/Super-Simple-Static-Sustainable/preso/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide4.png' alt='Generating Static repository from the Dynamic one ::  (Mahsa and Andjela) :: ' title='Slide: 4' border='1'  width='85%%'/>

+Mahsa Eshtehardi: I am a developer and work at the IT department of Chalmers University, where we assist researchers in storing their data.
+One of their main issues is searching through old records, while our primary concern is security.
+We prefer to host solutions locally to ensure data protection.
+I am here to learn more about different technologies related to open repositories.
+Additionally, I hope to discover new features and address potential concerns that may arise in our implementation.

+Anđela Tomić  - I am working at TU Delft as a senior technical developer.
+My skills and passion date back to the 80s when my first code as a developer was in machine language for the 6510, during which I created some games.
+This means I have been involved in software development for over 40 years, encompassing various languages, hacking, DIY projects, network design, database design, modelling and administration, smart homes, open hardware, and HAM radio.
+I am an open source and Linux enthusiast.
+On my LinkedIn, you will find the following: I came into this world with a screwdriver nestled in my left hand and an incredible, vibrant curiosity.
+My heart consistently beats to the rhythm of dreams, imagination, mending, advancement, and creation.

+Mahsa and Andgela worked on extracting data from a linked-data metadata store at  TU Delft to present a static view of the repository.